+Sonvice Derformance D 11 D # D 14 D 11

-Service performance indicators [Service / indicator / measure] Results 2016 Results 2017 Results 2018 Results 2019 Material variations and comments
+Service Performance Indicators [Service / indicator / measure] Results 2017 Results 2018 Results 2019 Results 2020 Comments

-Statu Statutory Planning
+Stat utory Planning

-Time liness
+Tim eliness

-SP1 Time taken to decide planning applications [The median number of days between receipt of a planning application and a decision on the application] 44.00 51.00 56.00 40.50 The time taken to decide planning applications has reduced due to a backlog of applications being finalised and increased consistency in new applications being decided within timeframes.
+SP1 Time taken to decide planning applications [The median number of days between receipt of a planning application and a decision on the application] 51.00 56.00 40.50 48.50 Council endeavours to process and resolve planning applications in the most constructive way possible.
+The size and complexity of applications can vary greatly, impacting on the time taken to decide planning applications.
+Council is committed to providing the most efficient planning service as possible.

-Serv ice standard
+Ser vice standard

-SP2 Planning applications decided within required time frames [(Number of regular planning application decisions made within 60 days) + (Number of VicSmart planning application decisions made within 10 days) / Number of planning application decisions made] x100 54.55% 60.00% 62.96% 72.45% Of the 98 applications received, Council decided 71 (72%) within 60 days.
-This is a significant increase from the 81 applications received the previous year where 51 (62%) were decided within 60 days.
+SP2 Planning applications decided within required time frames [(Number of regular planning application decisions made within 60 days) + (Number of VicSmart planning application decisions made within 10 days) / Number of planning application decisions made] x100 60.00% 62.96% 72.45% 78.76% Council is committed to improving its performance in processing applications within the set timeframes within its limited resources.
+Gradually over time Council has made some progress as indicated by this indicator.

-Serv ice cost
+Serv vice cost

-SP3 Cost of statutory planning service [Direct cost of the statutory planning service / Number of planning applications received] \$257.23 \$522.47 \$532.05 \$1,922.90 Council engaged a contractor to ensure service continuity while maternity leave was taken by Council's statutory planner.
-The cost of the contractor was considerably higher than using in-house resources.
+SP3 Cost of statutory planning service [Direct cost of the statutory planning service / Number of planning applications received] \$522.47 \$532.05 \$1,922.90 \$1,224.29 Council is committed to providing an efficient and cost effective statutory planning service that it possibly can within its limited resources.
+From time to time it is required to engage external services that can significantly impact its usual costs.

-Decis sion making
+Dec Decision making

-SP4 Council planning decisions upheld at VCAT [Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 0.00% 100.00% 0.00% 100.00% There was only one application to VCAT during the year and Council's decision was upheld.
+SP4 Council planning decisions upheld at VCAT [Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 100.00% 0.00% 100.00% 0.00% There were no applications before VCAT.

-Wast e Collection

-Satis faction

-WC1 Kerbside bin collection requests [Number of kerbside garbage and recycling bin collection requests / Number of kerbside bin collection households] x1000 39.38 43.52 12.95 100.15 A change in contractor and improved reporting have contributed to a significant increase in kerbside bin collection requests.